List of awards and nominations received by Leonardo DiCaprio

-Actor Leonardo DiCaprio has been nominated for seven Academy Awards, six British Academy Film Awards and thirteen Screen Actors Guild Awards, winning one from each of these and three Golden Globe Awards from fourteen nominations.
+Actor Leonardo DiCaprio has been nominated for eight Academy Awards, fifteen Actor Awards and seven British Academy Film Awards, winning one from each of these, and three Golden Globes from fifteen nominations.

 DiCaprio received three Young Artist Award nominations for his roles in television shows during the early 1990s—the soap opera Santa Barbara (1990), the dramedy Parenthood (1990) and the sitcom Growing Pains (1991).
 This was followed by his film debut in the direct-to-video feature Critters 3 (1991).
 He played a mentally challenged boy in the drama What's Eating Gilbert Grape (1993), a role that earned him nominations for the Academy Award and Golden Globe Award for Best Supporting Actor.
 Three years later, he appeared in Romeo + Juliet, for which he earned a Best Actor award from the Berlin International Film Festival.
 DiCaprio featured opposite Kate Winslet in the romantic drama Titanic (1997), the highest-grossing film to that point.
 For the film, he garnered the MTV Movie Award for Best Male Performance and his first Golden Globe Award for Best Actor nomination.
 For a role in The Beach, he was nominated for two Teen Choice Awards (Choice Actor and Choice Chemistry) but also a Golden Raspberry Award for Worst Actor.
 DiCaprio was cast in the role of con-artist Frank Abagnale, Jr. in the crime drama Catch Me If You Can, and starred in the historical drama Gangs of New York—films that earned him two nominations at the 2003 MTV Movie Awards.